 You might find it difficult to know where you should begin with content marketing, as it can all seem complex at first.

-Hopefully, after reading this post, you now have a solid framework that you can stick to, when formulating a content marketing plan.
+Hopefully, after reading this post, you now have a solid framework that you can stick to, when formulating a content marketing campaign.

 It doesn’t matter if you’re a beginner – so don’t let that hold you hack.